bonzaiferroni/bonzAI/README.md

 # bonzAI
 > The self-managing AI used by bonzaiferroni at screeps.com

+This is the code running my AI on the MMO programming game [Screeps](https://screeps.com/).
+Back when I was learning screeps I was always looking for examples of other players code, so hopefully this can be of some use.
+I'm still actively developing this code and using it on the MMO server.
+Searching the code to find vulnerabilities in my raiding/defense is fair game!

+For people that are interested in using it on a private server or forking it, I've included some information on how it works.
+If it seems like people are using it, I will expand on this.
+If you have any problems or something seems really unclear, please raise an issue.

+I had only been doing javascript/typescript for a few months when I started this, so if you are wondering why I'm doing certain things it is probably because I don't know any better.
+Any advice/guidance from experienced programmers is very welcome.

 ## Installation
 Install [typescript](https://www.npmjs.com/package/typescript) and some system for compiling as you code (eg Webstorm) run `npm install` to setup grunt for pushing code up.